Hey to Amasty blog readers!

 As far as the main storage is a server memory, the size of cached data is limited by the size of a server RAM.

-The installation and configuration are not so obvious and it’s better to contact a skilled system administrator.
+The enabling and configuration of this system of Magento 2 caching are not so obvious and it’s better to contact a skilled system administrator.

 Solution #4: Varnish